REMINDER/Media Advisory: Infrastructure Canada

-VANCOUVER, BRITISH COLUMBIA--(Marketwired - Jan.
-9, 2017) - Members of the media are invited to attend an important infrastructure event regarding the Killarney Seniors Centre with the Honourable Harjit Singh Sajjan, Minister of National Defence, on behalf of the Honourable Amarjeet Sohi, Minister of Infrastructure and Communities; Suzanne Anton, Member of the Legislative Assembly for Vancouver-Fraserview; Acting Mayor Raymond Louie on behalf of Vancouver Mayor Gregor Robertson; and Park Board Vice-Chair Erin Shum on behalf of Chair Michael Wiebe.
+THUNDER BAY, ONTARIO--(Marketwired - Jan.
+16, 2017) - Members of the media are invited to attend an important infrastructure announcement with the Honourable Patty Hajdu, Minister of Employment, Workforce Development and Labour, on behalf of the Honourable Amarjeet Sohi, Minister of Infrastructure and Communities; the Honourable Michael Gravelle, Ontario Minister of Northern Development and Mines, on behalf of the Honourable Bob Chiarelli, Ontario Minister of Infrastructure; and his Worship Keith Hobbs, Mayor of Thunder Bay.

 See all RSS Newsfeeds